Emanmonsef147/Movies/README.md

 # Movies
-Movie APP By Using Angular
+Movie app by Using Angular
+The application supports watching movies and series at different resolutions& supports the search for your favorite movies and series.
+Like EgyBest.com

 # create node modules by using command npm install